Macy StormSenior Content Creator

-You can use a competitor analysis tool like Mailcharts to analyze competitor email campaigns and get ideas for your own campaigns or Social Mention to monitor what people say about competitors on social.
+You can use a competitor analysis tool like CompetitorSpyFX to analyze competitor campaigns and get ideas for your own campaigns or use social media monitoring tools to keep track of what people say about competitors on social.

 5. Get an idea of what strategies you want to use

-- Search engine optimization (SEO): SEO is the process of boosting your website’s ranking in the search results to help drive more relevant, organic traffic to your page.
+- Search engine optimization (SEO): SEO is the process of boosting your website’s rankings in search results to help drive more relevant, organic traffic to your page.

-- PPC advertising: PPC ads are paid advertisements that appear at the top of the search results.
+- PPC advertising: PPC ads are paid advertisements that appear at the top of search results pages and on other web pages.
 These ads allow you to reach more leads that are ready to convert.

 - Social media marketing: Social media marketing enables you to connect with your audience one-on-one and deliver informative content to them.
-This strategy allows you to build a relationship with leads and nurture them into customers.
+This strategy allows you to build relationships with leads and nurture them into customers.